 Famed for its extraordinary underground villas, the Roman city of Bulla Regia (7TD), 7km northwest of Jendouba, offers a rare opportunity to walk into complete, superbly preserved Roman rooms – there’s no need to guess at how things once looked.

 To escape the summer heat, the ever-inventive Romans retreated below the surface, building elegant homes – complete with colonnaded courtyards – that echo the troglodytic Berber homes at Matmata.
-The name each villa is known by reflects the theme of the mosaics found inside.
+The name of each villa is known by reflects the theme of the mosaics found inside.
 Some (but not all) of the best are now in the Bardo Museum.
-Especially lovely examples can be seen at the oldest (though simplest) structure, the House of Fishing, which dates from the 2nd century.
+Especially lovely examples can be seen in the oldest (though simplest) structure, the House of Fishing, which dates from the 2nd century.

-Bulla Regia is approximately 160km west of Tunis and may be easily visited on a day trip from Tunis, Le Kef or Tabarka.
+Bulla Regia is approximately 160 km west of Tunis and may be easily visited on a day trip from Tunis, Le Kef or Tabarka.
 Trains or buses to Jendouba are your best bet to and from Tunis, and there are also regular buses and louages to and from Le Kef and Tabarka.
 A taxi from Jendouba costs around TD5.
 Any bus travelling between Jendouba and Ain Draham can drop you off at the Bulla Regia turn-off, from where it’s a 3km walk.
 In the summer, it can get very hot here.

 There are three underground spaces and two of them were disappointingly locked.
-The one that was open had several rooms and ok mosaics.
+The open one had several rooms and ok mosaics.
 To see the fantastic mosaics of the House of Amphitrite, we climbed a small wall, jumped down about five feet and got good views through a grate.
 Not much of the House of Fishing was visible down a round open well.
 There were several outstanding mosaics out in the open in the same area: a large floor with gazelles, a zebra and fish; a small pool with a man fishing from a boat and a spectacular bathtub with mosaic writing.
 Search this area carefully to find everything.

 The rest of the site is simply broken walls, nondescript rooms and old stone roads.